-Where does our energy come from?
+Where our energy comes from

 Most of our electricity is produced from burning black and brown coal at large power stations.

-Today, Australian businesses and householders have more options than ever to supply and manage energy
+Today, Australian businesses and householders have more options than ever to supply and manage energy.

 Distribution networks convert the high voltage back to low voltage currents for distribution via the local poles and wires to homes, offices and factories.
-Many homes have solar panels, and some of these have their own battery storage systems.
+Many homes have solar PV panels and some of these have their own battery storage systems.